krprzenioslo/Hystrixwiki2/Dashboard.md

 Because you may want to embed the dashboard functionality into your own existing dashboard, the app is very simple &mdash; primary just HTML, Javascript, and CSS, in modules that can be dropped into any app.

-The only portion that is server-side is a [proxy servlet](https://github.com/Netflix/Hystrix/blob/master/hystrix-dashboard/src/main/java/com/netflix/hystrix/dashboard/stream/ProxyStreamServlet.java) that proxies streams between the browser and back end, since EventSource CORS support is still [a work in progress](https://bugs.webkit.org/show_bug.cgi?id=61862).
+The only portion that is server-side is a [proxy servlet](https://github.com/Netflix/Hystrix/blob/master/hystrix-dashboard/src/main/java/com/netflix/hystrix/dashboard/stream/ProxyStreamServlet.java) that proxies streams between the browser and back end, since EventSource CORS support [was a work in progress](https://bugs.webkit.org/show_bug.cgi?id=61862) at development-time.

 To display `HystrixCommand` monitors on an existing page, simply import the javascript module, instantiate it with a `div`, and give it an `EventStream`, like this: